lumberjackdev/website/about.md

 #### Background
 In my career, I've worked primarily as a Java developer specializing in the Spring ecosystem.
 However, I do like to view myself as a generalist when it comes to technologies.
 Most of the projects I have worked on have been building RESTful APIs.
 Lately, I've been really into building more powerful APIs using [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).

+Before starting at Pivotal Labs, I worked at BTI360, a mid-sized software development firm headquartered in Ashburn, VA.
+Here I was able to build a strong foundation in enterprise systems while learning a lot from my awesome peers.
+I worked on a variety of projects, teams, and technologies.
+This experience really helped grow appreciation for a variety of technologies and develop my passion for learning.

 As far as education goes, I graduated from Virginia Tech with a Bachelor's degree in Computer Science.
 More recently I completed my Master's in Computer Science from John Hopkins.